wolfrev0/ps.cpp/README.md

   TODO

 ## Limitation
-  1. Don't use Subtyping-Polymorphism. (pslib doesn't use virtual method due to performance issue)
+  1. Don't use Subtyping-Polymorphism. (pslib assume this for simple code)
   2. #include must be located on top of source file. if you need to define(or whatever) something above the header, use core/config.h(or other headers) instead. (due to dependancy resolving logic)
   3. License is <a href="https://www.apache.org/licenses/LICENSE-2.0">Apache License Version 2.0</a>